kage-genotyper/kage/Readme.md

 ## Recent changes and future plans
 Recent changes:
-* October 16 2023: Indexing process rewritten and support for structural variation.
+* November 20 2023: Indexing process rewritten and experimental support for structural variation.
 * January 30 2023: Release of GPU support (version 0.0.30).
 * October 7 2022: Minor update.
 Now using [BioNumPy](https://gitub.com/uio-bmi/bionumpy) do parse input files and hash kmers.
 * June 2022: Release of version for manuscript in Genome Biology